ras-sh/local-chat/README.md

 ## Overview

-A privacy-first chat interface that leverages your browser's built-in AI capabilities.
+A privacy-first chat interface powered by WebLLM and Qwen.
 All inference happens locally on your device - your conversations never leave your browser.

 **Supported browsers:**
-- Chrome 128+ (Gemini Nano)
+- Chrome 113+ (WebGPU support)
-- Edge 138+ (Phi-4 Mini)
+- Edge 113+ (WebGPU support)
+- Safari 18+ (WebGPU support)

 ## Features